labonibayen/Pastry_Sankey_Visualization/README.md

 # django_sankey
-A Django web app to visualize many to many relationships.
-A three tier sankey diagram built using d3-sankey.
+A Django web app to visualize many to many relationships through a sankey diagram.
+This is a three tier sankey diagram built using d3-sankey.
+The interactive diagram is a proof of concept filled with randomly generated junk data.

 Hovering over the nodes reveal tooltips with descriptions.
 Hovering over a link increases its opacity, helping the individual link stand out amongst the rest of the connections.

-Filled with randomly generated data.

 See here for live site: http://159.203.68.165/sankeydiagram/